1998 Indian general election

-General elections were held in India on 16, 22 and 28 February 1998 to elect the members of the 12th Lok Sabha.
+General elections were held in India on 16, 22 and 28 February 1998 to elect the members of the twelfth Lok Sabha.
 The elections were held three years ahead of schedule after the government led by Inder Kumar Gujral collapsed when the Indian National Congress (INC) withdrew its support in November 1997.

 The result was another hung parliament, with no party or alliance able to muster a majority.
-However, Atal Bihari Vajpayee of the Bharatiya Janata Party was able to form a coalition government led by the National Democratic Alliance with the support of the Telugu Desam Party.
+However, Atal Bihari Vajpayee of the Bharatiya Janata Party was able to form a coalition government led by the National Democratic Alliance with the outside support of the Telugu Desam Party.
 He was sworn in as Prime Minister with support from 272 of 543 MPs.
-However, his government collapsed on 17 April 1999 when the All India Anna Dravida Munnetra Kazhagam withdrew their support.
+However, his government collapsed on 17 April 1999 when the All India Anna Dravida Munnetra Kazhagam withdrew its support, after Vajpayee refused to meet the demands of its leader J. Jayalalithaa, namely halting the corruption cases against her and the sacking of the Tamil Nadu government led by her bete-noire M. Karunanidhi.
 This led to fresh elections in 1999.

+The elections were the second consecutive general elections in which the party that received the most votes did not win the most seats.